 I’m worried about white men.
 I know this is a risky thing to write.
 White middle-aged men in particular.
 I know, you may think I’m a racist, or an ageist.
 Or fomenting conflict.
 From my point of view, I am genuinely worried about white-middle-aged men (and yes, in case you don’t know me, I’m also concerned about African American men, women and other social groups, and aware of many of their struggles).

 Why white men?
 There are several reasons.
 1) It seems like almost no one else is.
 2) We white men are the prime reason women are harassed and sexually abused—which suggests we have a lot of unprocessed trauma.
-3) We hold higher social rank than many women and men of color, which means we’re also prone to being unconscious about the needs and feelings of others, for that often goes along with high rank.
-4) We have taken a pretty good hit, in a variety of ways, since #Metoo exploded in Oct 2017. (yes, well-deserved and for every good reason!). and 5) Most importantly, we middle aged white men make up the majority all suicides in the USA, according to the AFSP (70% in 2017).
+3) We are culturally and genetically conditioned to “fix” problems by ourselves and often end up isolated 4) We have taken a pretty good hit, in a variety of ways, since #Metoo exploded in Oct 2017. (yes, well-deserved and for every good reason!). and 5) Most importantly, we middle aged white men make up the majority all suicides in the USA, according to the AFSP (70% in 2017).
 It is even worse in the UK where suicide is the #1 cause of death for white men.

-I have been touched deeply by suicide.
+Though I have only had one fleeting moment, when I was ill and living in Nairobi, Kenya, when I briefly considered it, I have been touched deeply by suicide.
 When I was in the seminary, one of priests on the faculty at the University of Notre Dame—a middle aged white man— took his own life.
 Also, a gifted and gregarious seminarian took his own life—which shook us all to the core.
-And one of our neighbors, a friend of our son’s, took his own life just two years ago.
+And one of our neighbors, a friend of our son’s, took his own life just a few years ago.

-Furthermore, I was contacted recently by a Fortune 500 company about leading a “Courageous Conversation” with about 1,500 people about the #MeToo movement, with a focus on how it has impacted men.
+Things are shifting for many men.
+I was contacted recently by a Fortune 500 company about leading a “Courageous Conversation” with a large group of their employees about the #MeToo movement, with a focus on how it has impacted men.
 Why?
 Because they report that some men are afraid to interact with women and it is hurting business.
 Wow.

 Things have been unequal for a very long time.
 It is time for change.
 Many women are feeling powerful.
 Some of us men are feeling vulnerable.
 “Welcome to the club!” the ladies say.
 “It is about time.”
 “Your turn to suffer.”
 “Let’s get out our little violins.”
 I know, revenge is natural response, I feel it too some days.